24-S2-2-C-EduKATE/24-S2-2-C-EduKATE.github.io/.github/ISSUE_TEMPLATE/reflection.md

 ---
 name: Reflection - Individual
-about: Use this template to document a personal reflection
+about: Use this template to document a weekly personal reflection
 title: "[Reflection] 24S2 Weekx - <Your Name>"
 labels: Reflection
 ---